LMP88959/Digital-Subband-Video-2/README.md

 ------
 ## Example videos:

-All videos are encoded at 29.97fps with a GOP length of 60.
+All videos below are encoded at 29.97fps with a GOP length of 60.
 The H.264 file sizes were within a few kilobytes of their respective DSV2 file size.
-H.264 examples were encoded using https://github.com/lieff/minih264 using -speed0 (best quality) DSV2 examples were encoded with -effort=10 (best quality)
+H.264 examples were encoded using https://github.com/lieff/minih264 using -speed0 (best quality) *unless otherwise stated* DSV2 examples were encoded with -effort=10 (best quality)
 ------

-Husky CIF
+Husky CIF - 29.97fps, GOP = 60
 minih264: